Busted1942/proview/INSTALLER.md

 Then echo/run the **ProView Lite** current version install command.

 If all checks pass → proceed to Step 2.1.

+If not, proceed to → proceed to Step 2.2.

 ### Step 2.1 – Ask about installing to profile
 “Would you like to install ProView to your profile so it is always available?”